madeleine-neumann/pottjs-code-of-conduct/README.md

 # PottJS Code of Coduct

-All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
+All attendees, speakers, sponsors and volunteers at our meetup are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.

 ## NEED HELP?
 If you experience harassment or other Code of Conduct violations, please contact Madeleine or any other organizer.